lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-5.rst

 1.3.
 Download the file to your computer using the `link to file in GitHub containing the catalog <https://github.com/lsst/dp0-3_lsst_io/blob/main/_static/portal_tut05_useruploadcat1.cat>`_.
 If you are a novice using GitHub - click on this link which will take you to the GitHub repository containing the file, and click on the "download" tab (an arrow pointing down into an open box).

 1.4.
 Upload the file from your computer to the Portal.
-Click on the "Multi-object" button, which will result in a pop-up window as illustrated below.
+If you haven't done so in Step 1.2 - click on the "Multi-object" button, which will result in a pop-up window as illustrated below.
 Click on "upload file".

 .. figure:: /_static/portal_tut05_step01a.png